MRjeanba/345-asg1/README.md

 ## project requirement
 - IDE preferred: CLionNova or CLion
-- Compiler MinGW bundled from CLion
+- Make sure to configure CMake before running the project, CMake will set the C++ version(17)
-- Cmake is needed to fetch the googletest library in order to run our unit tests, without it, you can't interpret the script from CMakeLists.txt
+- Cmake is also needed to fetch the googletest library in order to run our unit tests

 ## project structure:
-- driver.cpp (To run the future project)
+- driver.cpp (Run the project)

-- Models/ (Contains all the Models used in game, todo: clean the structure)
+- Models/ (Contains all the Models used in game, todo: clean the structure, make itemsModels, characterModels mapModels folders)
   * Items
   * ItemContainers
   * Characters